jorgeAML/XLVExercisEscript/Chapter3_Selections/readme.md

 Write a program that reads three edges for a triangle and computes the perimeter if the input is valid.
 Otherwise, display that the input is invalid.
 The input is valid if the sum of every pair of two edges is greater than the remaining edge.
 [Find the answer here](https://github.com/jorgeAML/XLVExercisEscript/blob/master/Chapter3_Selections/ComputePerimeterOfATriangle.java)

 ---
+### 3.20 Science: Wind-Chill temperature
+Programming exercise 2.17 gives a formula to compute the wind-chill temperature.
+The formula is valid for temperatures in the range between -58°F and 41°F and wind speed greater than or equal to 2.
+Write a program that prompts the user to enter a temperature and wind speed.
+The program displays the wind-chill temperature if the input is valid; otherwise, it displays a message indicating whether the temperature and/or wind speed is invalid.